SANATHSP/ReactMovieDB/README.md

 # REACT MOVIE APP

 This is a demo React project created to showcase a movie database application using React.js.
 It demonstrates various features such as browsing a list of movies, viewing movie details, and searching for movies by title.
-The project utilizes React Router for navigation and the Context API for state management.
+The project utilizes the React Router for navigation and the Context API for state management.

 ## Features